Adobe CC 2019 Licensing and Activations

 - A staff or faculty may purchase an "intern" license for each individual student for $40/semester from this WebStore offer.

 - The student may use CC 2019 apps in designated, pre-licensed computer labs for instructional use only.
-Students still need to sign in, and their sign-in session will expire after two hours.
+Students still need to sign into the Adobe framework.

 Until CC 2018 licensing expires in January 2020, functionality on computers that still have CC 2018 or older apps installed will not change; see above.